FreQUENTLY Asked Questions

 Do residents have guests overnight?

 Yes.
 Relatives, out-of-town guests, and significant others are welcome, as long as we let each other know about visitors in advance.
+We can use our parlor to put up guests.

 We discuss them in house meetings, using the model of Friends Meeting for Business.
+For more information about which decisions are co-operative, which individual, and which belong to the householder.
+See this document.

 What is the Friends model?